Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 Does Ring Alarm Have Business Specific Alarm Systems?

-Ring doesn’t offer any alarm systems that are specifically designed for commercial use at the moment, but don’t let that fool you.
+Ring doesn't currently offer dedicated commercial-grade systems.
+That said, their residential equipment is more than capable of handling most small to medium business needs.
 Their equipment is robust enough to protect homes and storefronts (and warehouses, and junkyards, and restaurants, and retail shops…) alike.

 One thing to keep in mind, though, is that since Ring is designed with DIYers in mind, you're going to have to build out your system from scratch.
 While the company does offer security packages, it’s not likely you’re going to find one that will provide you with the exact equipment you need to keep your business secure.
-Not to worry, though, Ring makes mixing and matching really easy.
+The upside?
+You're not paying for equipment you don't need, and Ring's modular approach means you can scale up or down as your business grows.

 Ring Alarm Options for Business Owners

 The Ring Alarm options for business owners are the same as they are for residential alarm systems.
 This is because Ring doesn't offer dedicated business alarm systems.
 However, Ring is a great option for business owners on a budget.
-This is because you don't have to pay an alarm company to install complicated wiring and alarm systems as you can easily install the Ring system and monitor it yourself using the companion mobile app.
+You're looking at zero installation costs, affordable equipment, and cloud storage plans that support unlimited cameras and devices at a single location.
 And if activity is detected, the Ring Alarm system will send an alert directly to your mobile device so you can respond accordingly.

 The Ring equipment works well with other Ring devices and are perfect for protecting your business.
 They have the Ring security floodlights, spotlights, and environmental disaster protections for things like smoke, carbon monoxide, water (flood and freeze sensors), and more.